 There’s a wide range of technologies and tools used for asset management.
 The choice primarily depends on the type of asset we are talking about.

 Is it an expensive movable device like a defibrillator?
 A thousand packs of disposable tools?
 Or a system of software and hardware that needs to be managed, maintained and regularly updated?
 Let’s see what technologies help businesses keed such different assets under control.

 IoT and big data

-Big data and IoT asset management solutions help make things and spaces smart and connected.
+Big data and Internet of Things asset management solutions help make things and spaces smart and connected.
 It equips management with important information on the status, location and conditions of the assets and enables their continuous monitoring in real time.

 For example, in a storage facility, a sensor-based IoT system for asset management can continuously monitor the temperature and humidity and, using actuators, maintain the balanced conditions for the safe storage of sensitive items like medical products.
 Beacon-equipped packs of medical supplies are easily counted and processed during automated inventory.
 Using data analytics and visualization tools, hospital managers can monitor the performance and status of the facility’s hardware and software in real time and tailor their decisions on IT load, maintenance and enhancement accordingly.

 Are you looking for a solution to keep your IT ecosystem performance under control?
 We have developed a tool just like that for our Finnish client.
 Check it out!
 And contact our team to talk about your IT needs.